dirtyredz/Dirty-Server-Manager/README.md

         ./manager start-web

         This command will start the PHP-web-server, this server is unable to handle ssl requests.
-        Ultimatly the php server is not as robust as an apache server, that is why I include an apache settup below.
+        Ultimately the php server is not as robust as an apache server, that is why I include an apache setup below.

-Alternativly: [Optional] Apache settup for those who wish to take advantage of SSL(https)
+Alternatively: [Optional] Apache settup for those who wish to take advantage of SSL(https)

     su root           'or another user with sudo access' sudo apt-get -y update